MLogoMLogoMLogoMLogo

 You could argue that this is nothing more than an extension of selection tests and other methods of assessing people.

-Personally, however, I am uneasy with taking this type of work too far.
+Personally, however, I am uneasy about taking this type of work too far.

-It is one thing saying to someone, “Thanks for applying for the job, you have some great attributes, but other candidates are more suited to the role.”
+It is one thing to say to someone, “Thanks for applying for the job, you have some great attributes, but other candidates are more suited to the role.”

 It is a very different thing to say, “Thanks for going through this advanced process.
 Alas, what we have learned is that whatever you do in life, whatever situation you find yourself in, whoever has the opportunity to inspire and influence you, it won’t matter a jot because you will never, ever be able to reach your goals and fulfil your dreams.
 It just isn’t statistically possible.
 We’ve checked the data.
 Sorry.”